Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy,

 As she examines her purchase, an adult version of the now evolved insects pays Susan a stealthy visit and rescues the specimen.
 It turns out the insect is an infant version of the engineered Judas Bug species.
-As more gets revealed about them, we learn they have evolved into a giant version of their former selves that have developed an ingenious natural means of survival that camouflages their appearance, which, from a distance, gives them an almost human-like appearance.
-Along with their ability to fly, this makes them a dangerous species that could ultimately compete with humanity for the top spot on the food chain.
+As more gets revealed about them, we learn they have evolved into a giant version of their former selves that have developed a near-human intelligence along with an ingenious natural means of survival that camouflages their appearance, which, from a distance, gives them an almost human-like appearance.
+Along with their ability to fly, this makes them a dangerous species that could ultimately compete with humanity for the food chain’s top spot.

-More characters are introduced in the form of a policeman friend of Susan’s husband (Josh Brolin as Josh), and an old subway cop (Charles S. Dutton as Officer Leonard Norton) with a good working knowledge of the aging system of tunnels beneath the city.
+More characters get introduced in the form of a policeman friend of Susan’s husband (Josh Brolin as Josh) and an old subway cop (Charles S. Dutton as Officer Leonard Norton) with a good working knowledge of the aging system of tunnels beneath the city.
 Both join the search.

 The movie succeeds on several levels: A good and interesting Sci-Fi premise, combined with a creepiness factor that rivals the more famous “Alien” franchise.
 As a solid entry into the genre, this film earns the right to be considered a modern classic that’s fun to re-watch over and over again.